Gennady Yanayev: Later life and death

 Yanayev was released on recognizance not to leave in January 1993.
 He was pardoned in 1994.
 He would eventually become the head of the Department of History and International Relations of the Russian International Academy of Tourism.

-On 20 September 2010, he fell ill and was hospitalised at the Central Clinical Hospital in Moscow, where he was diagnosed with lung cancer.
+On 20 September 2010, Yanayev fell ill and was hospitalised at the Central Clinical Hospital in Moscow, where he was diagnosed with lung cancer.
 He died on 24 September 2010.
 The Central Committee of the Communist Party of the Russian Federation (CPRF) expressed their condolences to Yanayev's family.
 Gennady Zyuganov, the leader of the CPRF, said of him: "Yanayev lived an interesting, complicated and worthy life."
-The CPRF officially praised him as "a highly professional specialist [...] a dear and trustworthy comrade".
+The CPRF officially praised him as "a highly professional specialist ... a dear and trustworthy comrade".
 In another statement made by the CPRF, this time on their official website, they claimed: "If they had acted much more decisively, our unified country would have been preserved."
-He was buried at the Troyekurovskoye Cemetery, in a ceremony attended by several prominent CPRF members.
+He is buried at the Troyekurovskoye Cemetery, in a ceremony attended by several prominent CPRF members.
 He was survived by his wife and two daughters.